WISVCH/nwerc-2024/content/location.md

 * **Delft**, connecting to most train connections between Rotterdam and Den Haag HS and also has several bus connections to the contest site.
 * **Delft Campus**, connecting only on sprinter-lines, it provides no bus connections, but it is closer to the contest site on foot.

 Planning your trip is possible from the website of the [Dutch Railways](https://www.ns.nl/en/travel-information).
-Tickets can be bought at the machines at the station, or [OVPay](https://www.ovpay.nl/en/how-it-works) can be used by using a foreign contactless debit cards and credit cards issued by MasterCard/Maestro and VISA/Vpay or by phone using Google Pay or Apply Pay.
+Train tickets can be bought at the machines at the station, or  you can check in using [OVPay](https://www.ovpay.nl/en/how-it-works) using a foreign contactless debit card, a credit card issued by MasterCard/Maestro and VISA/Vpay, or by phone using Google Pay or Apple Pay.

 Bus lines 40 (stop: Cornelis Drebbelweg), 69 (weekdays only, Stop: Stieltjesweg), and 455 (stop: Christiaan Huygensweg) stop close to the contest site.
-From the busstop walk to the high blue/red building, which is (almost) next to the contest location.
+From the bus stop walk to the tall blue/red building, which is (almost) next to the contest location.
-Bus tickets can be bought in the bus with Debit Card only, or use OVPay.
+Bus tickets can be bought in the bus with Debit Card only, or you can check in using OVPay.

 ## To the Netherlands by airplane
 There are two airports close by to Delft.